GAR Memorial Foundation

 • Cumulative GPA

-• Standardized test scores (SAT I or ACT)
+• Standardized test scores (SAT or ACT) and class rank are not required but are helpful in the selection process.

 Applications and all supporting materials must be submitted directly to Scholarship America.